KIOS-Research/Leakage-Diagnosis/README.md

 Please install the toolkit before use.
 For more information see https://github.com/OpenWaterAnalytics/EPANET-Matlab-Toolkit#EPANET-MATLAB-Toolkit .

-This work also uses Gurobi Optmization, LLC (http://www.gurobi.com).
+This work also uses Gurobi Optimization, LLC (http://www.gurobi.com).
 For obtaining an academic licence please visit https://www.gurobi.com/academia/academic-program-and-licenses/.

 # Contributors